BlockzeroLabs/flash-docs/source/getting-started/faq.rst

 How is the APY/APR determined?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The APY/APR is not determined by the Flashstake Protocol but instead based on the size of the "yield pool" within a
+The APY/APR is not determined by the Flashstake Protocol but instead based on the available yield of a given strategy:

-given strategy.
-This means the APY/APR is entirely dependent on the "yield pool" for a given strategy.
+- When burning fTokens for yield within the "yield pool"
+- When swapping fTokens via a liquidity pool (open market)

 See :doc:`Protocol Overview </getting-started/protocol-overview>`.